Workplace Mental Health Guide

 5. Encourage Regular Breaks and Physical Health

 Physical health and mental health are intrinsically connected.
-Organizations that prioritize physical wellness create environments where mental health naturally improves.
+Organizations that prioritize physical wellness create environments where mental health and wellbeing at work naturally improves.

 Movement and Break Initiatives